Need some help? Listed below are the answers to the frequently asked questions and concerns.

 - Who is eligible to receive assistance from the Career Center?

 - I'd like to know more about Jerry's career class (IDS275-01 Theories of Career Development)

 1. I qualified for work study, but how do I find a federal work study job?

 More information about can be found at our Work Study FAQ.

 The first place to look is on Jobcat, our virtual job board.
 You can access Jobcat, through the Virtual Career Center on our website.
 If you are not registered, then instructions on how to register are given the bottom of the page-if you are already registered, then enter your email and password into the box provided.
 In Jobcat, you can search for specific federal work study positions and even narrow down the search to on-campus jobs.
 To search for federal work study jobs, use the drop-down menu entitled ‘position type’, and select "Federal Work Study".
 All positions designated as Federal Work Study will show in the search.
-You might also keyword search "Willamette University" as many positions do not require work study but will accept it.
+The best place to look is in the "On Campus" tab and then look for the Federal work study.
 If you are still having trouble finding a job, then you can schedule an appointment with a counselor who will work with you on other resources as you continue on the job hunt.

 2. Help!
 I can’t log-in to my Student account on JobCat!